Papa Don't Preach: Chart performance

-"Papa Don’t Preach" debuted on the Billboard Hot 100 at number 42 on June 18, 1986, after being added to 174 of 226 reporting pop radio stations.
+"Papa Don’t Preach" debuted on the Billboard Hot 100 at number 42 on June 28, 1986, after being added to 174 of 226 reporting pop radio stations.
 Within a month, it rose to number six, marking Madonna's ninth consecutive top-ten single.
 This achievement made her the fourth female artist in the rock era to reach that milestone, following Brenda Lee, Aretha Franklin, and Donna Summer.
 The song reached number one on August 16 (Madonna's birthday), where it remained for two weeks, becoming Madonna's fourth chart-topper and eighth consecutive top-five hit in the United States.
 It also peaked at number four on the Adult Contemporary chart and number 16 on the Dance/Disco Club Play chart.
 By year's end, it ranked 29th on the Hot 100's annual list and was certified gold by the Recording Industry Association of America (RIAA) for shipments exceeding 500,000 units.
-In Canada, it climbed to number one on the RPM 100 Singles chart and placed 13th on the year-end ranking.
+In Canada, "Papa Don't Preach" climbed to number one on the RPM 100 Singles chart and stayed there for two weeks, becoming Madonna's fourth number-one single in the nation.
+It placed 13th on the year-end ranking.

 Internationally, the song was equally successful.
 It debuted at number 13 on the UK Singles Chart and peaked at number one two weeks later, holding the top spot for three weeks and remaining on the chart for 15 weeks total.
 It was certified Gold by the British Phonographic Industry (BPI) and has sold over 629,000 copies in the UK as of 2008.
 Across Europe, the track topped the charts in Belgium, Ireland, and Norway, and reached the top five in Austria, France, Germany, the Netherlands, Spain, and Switzerland.
 It also spent 11 weeks atop the European Hot 100 Singles chart.
 Outside Europe, it reached number one in Australia and charted within the top five in both South Africa and New Zealand.